Error handling#

 }

-The catch keyword is optional, and when the body of try is a simple expression, the curly braces can be omitted.
+When the body of try is a simple expression, the curly braces, and even the try keyword can be omitted.
 For example:

 }